 Temples in Kyoto’s Northern Higashiyama District

-For more on exploring this slightly quieter area of Kyoto you might want to take a look at the Philosophers Path self guided walking tour.
+For more on exploring this slightly quieter area of Kyoto, you might want to take a look at the Philosophers Path self guided walking tour.

-The silver pavillion is not silver, I just need to get that out of the way but it is the cultural home of so many of the zen arts that Kyoto is famous for.
+The silver pavilion is not silver, I just need to get that out of the way but it is the cultural home of so many of the zen arts that Kyoto is famous for.
 From garden design to architecture, Ikebana to the tea ceremony this temple played a vital role in their development and for that reason alone should be on your list.

 As you move through the gardens and up the hill behind the temple you have great views out over the city.
-This is at the northern end of the Philosophers path so is a great place to spend the day exploring that area and the temples, gardens and cafes along it.
+This is at the northern end of the Philosophers Path so is a great place to spend the day exploring that area and the temples, gardens and cafes along it.

 It’s a tough choice but this could be my favourite temple in Kyoto.
 It’s a delight from the moment you turn down the road and see the mossy roof of the thatched gate in front of you.
 Visit here for the purification mounds, the secret garden tucked away behind the temple and the special opening of the temple buildings during camellia season.